Register with us as a New Patient

 We welcome new patients to the surgery who reside within the catchment area.
 You can check if you are within our catchment area by entering your postcode below.

 How to register

 Please print off and complete our new patient questionnaire and bring this to reception with ID.
 We can then register you as a full patient.

-If you are unsure whether you are in our practice area please contact reception who will be able to help.
+If you are unsure whether you are in our practice area please check the map.
+If still unsure please contact reception who will be able to help.

 What happens once you are registered?

 Once you have registered with the practice, you will be able to see any of the doctors that work at the surgery.
 Patients normally find that one particular doctor suits their needs or the appointment suits their available time.
 However, you can name a preferred doctor if you wish as your ‘usual’ doctor.
 We will try to help future appointments with that doctor wherever possible.

 If you wish to have a new patient health check, please ask at reception.
 This is a basic health check for you and an opportunity for us to obtain important background medical history.

 Guide to GP Services